Colorado Springs Auto Theft Defense Attorneys

 Strong defense against an auto theft allegation can be built in some situations.
 If you borrowed a friend's car, made no attempt to conceal the fact you took it (by changing the license plates, for example) and had it for less than a day when you were arrested, the prosecution will have a hard time proving you intended to keep the car.
 If you threatened a stranger behind the wheel of a car with a firearm to take possession of a vehicle, a defense may be more difficult.
 Regardless of the circumstances, though, securing legal representation is always a wise idea.

-Attorney Timothy Bussey of The Bussey Law Firm, P.C. has experience on both sides of the courtroom as a District Attorney and an aggressive defense lawyer.
+Attorney Timothy Bussey of The Bussey Law Firm, P.C. has experience on both sides of the courtroom as a district attorney and an aggressive defense lawyer.
 He will work diligently to ensure a court will find you not guilty or possibly reduce your charges.
 Your best course of action will depend mainly on the specifics of the situation.
-Contact us today to arrange a free initial consultation regarding your theft arrest to find out more.
+Contact us today to arrange a free initial consultation to find out more.